jfet97/andreasimonecostadotdev/content/posts/What the heck is a homomorphic mapped type?.en.md

 HMT<{ readonly a: A, b?: B}> = { readonly a: F<A>, b?: F<B> }
 ```

-If the mapped type has the form `{ [P in C]: ... }` where `C` is a type parameter and the costraint of `C` is `keyof T`, then the modifiers type is `T`.
+If a mapped type has the form `{ [P in C]: ... }` where `C` is a type parameter and the costraint of `C` is `keyof T`, then the modifiers type is `T`.
 This let utility types like `Pick` preserve the modifiers of the original type, even though they are not homomorphic:

 ```ts
 type Pick<T, K extends keyof T> = { [P in K]: T[P]; }